Rowhammer Terminology Cheat Sheet

 Distant rows: two rows that are not adjacent but "close enough" that one can disturb the other.

 Row distance between row A and row B: the number of rows between A and B without counting A or B. For example, the row distance between two adjacent rows is 0 and the row distance between two distant rows is greater or equal to 1.

-Single-sided Rowhammer (RH) attack: a row activated repeatedly with the goal of inducing bit flips on adjacent (or nearby) rows in a bank.
-(In some older terminology, aggressor row is sometime called target row).
+Single-sided Rowhammer (RH) attack: an attack where a row is activated repeatedly with the goal of inducing bit flips on adjacent (or nearby) rows in a bank.

 Diffused RH attack: an attack involving more than 3 aggressor rows, at least one of which is a distant row.